RobinHossain/wp-auto-login/README.md

 The the following code will help you to get auto logged in from the wp-login page.
 You can set the access info based on the user roles.

 ## Details
-The many of us need to show a website/theme/plugin demo publically.
-So, it's the good way to login publically.
-You don't need to let theme know the user/password.
-If you see the following animated image you will get idea.
+Many of us need to show a website/theme/plugin demo publically.
+So, it's a good way to login publically.
+You don't need to let them know the user/password.

 ![image](https://res.cloudinary.com/robinbd/image/upload/v1645450527/CDN/w3bd/wp_login.gif)